 If you are a registered social landlord please visit our page on how we can support social housing providers.

-The Scottish Government is committed to improving the energy efficiency of homes in the private rented sector, ensuring tenants are able to enjoy homes that are warmer and affordable to heat.
-Following a consultation in 2017, the Scottish Government announced minimum energy efficiency standards for private rented properties on 2 May 2018.
+The Scottish Government is committed to improving the energy efficiency of homes in the private rented sector and on 2 May 2018 announced minimum energy efficiency standards for private rented properties on 2 May 2018.

-This forms part of its energy efficiency improvement programme, Energy Efficient Scotland which will ensure homes and buildings are warmer, greener and more efficient.
+The standards form part of the Energy Efficient Scotland programme which aims to ensure homes and buildings are warmer, greener and more efficient.
 You can read more about this programme in the Energy Efficiency Scotland routemap.